babyakja/GA_capstone_project/README.md

   _3a.
 Fill in missing songs_

   -  There was a total of 29 songs that were not able to collect lyrics for using the Orion API.
 In order to fill in the gaps, I decide not to use an API and instead rely on scraping the Genius lyric site using Beautiful Soup.
-Understand source.
-Text cleaning.
-Extraxt data.
+After inspecting their site and understanding I built a function to scrape the site for the missing songs.
+In order to use the function, some song titles had to be reformated and condensed to fit into a useable url for the Genius site.
+Using the function, all remain lyrics were able to be collected.

 _Explore the Data_

-> __128__ Unique Songs | __14__ Albums
+In order to feed lyrics into the various models I used, signifcant time was spent on cleaning and making the data that was collected useable.

-1. Prep text into corpus
+__1. Prep text into corpus__
+  - Some lyric data also contain reference to certain parts of the song (i.e. name of collaborating artist and needed
   - stop words (preloaded and custom)
   - stemming